An FHA loan sounded like a good idea at the time.

 Get rid of FHA mortgage insurance today with a loan that doesn’t require PMI

-If your home has about 20% equity based on today’s value, you can cancel your FHA mortgage insurance using a conventional refinance, often within 30 days, and you can start here today by completing a short online form.
+If you have about 20% home equity based on today’s value, you can cancel your FHA mortgage insurance using a conventional refinance, often within 30 days, and you can start here today by completing a short online form.

 You might have more equity than you think.
 Some areas of the country like Phoenix and Las Vegas have seen 20% to 30% appreciation over the past few years.
 Use your new-found equity to discontinue your FHA mortgage insurance.
 Refinance into a new loan that does not require mortgage insurance of any kind, and do it immediately.